BBO-repo/ros-exercise/README.md

 ```
 rostopic pub -l /gem/cmd_vel geometry_msgs/Twist -r 3 -- '[0.5,0,0]' '[0,0,0]'
 ```
-Then I decide to develop my own keyboard teleoperating script to allow moving the robot.
+Then I decide to build my own keyboard teleoperating script to allow moving the robot.
 The written script [scripts/gem_teleop_keyboard.py](scripts/gem_teleop_keyboard.py) takes user keyboard inputs to increase/decrease the linear/angular velocities and publish a `geometry_msgs/Twist` to `/gem/cmd_vel`.<br>
 To teleoperate the robot, you just need to launch the simulator launch file and from another terminal in container run the written script.
 ```
 python3 /workspace/scripts/gem_teleop_keyboard.py